Cry Like a Baby

 "Cry Like a Baby" is a 1968 song written by Dan Penn and Spooner Oldham, and performed by The Box Tops.
-The song reached No.2 in April 1968 on the Billboard Hot 100 chart, a position it held for two weeks.
-It was kept out of the top spot by Bobby Goldsboro's "Honey", which stayed at No.1 for five weeks.
-"Cry Like a Baby" also reached No.2 on Cashbox for one week.
+The song reached No. 2 in April 1968 on the Billboard Hot 100 chart, a position it held for two weeks.
+"Cry Like a Baby" also reached No. 2 on Cashbox for one week.
 It stayed on the Hot 100 for 15 weeks and Cashbox for 14 weeks.
 It was awarded a gold disc for selling over one million copies in the United States.

+History

 Spooner Oldham explained in an interview how the song came to be:

 In contrast with "The Letter", which was played by the band, "Cry Like a Baby" used the Memphis Boys, American Sound Studio's house band, in the instrumental backing, which features session guitarist Reggie Young playing an electric sitar.
 Author Peter Lavezzoli cites this part as an example of the widespread influence of Indian classical music on rock and pop music in the late 1960s, in the wake of the Beatles' popularisation of the sitar in songs such as "Within You Without You", from their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 Oldham played keyboards on "Cry Like a Baby" in addition to co-writing it.
 Chilton, who sang lead vocals on the song, was only 17 years old at the time of recording.
 This version of the song also features a female backup chorus, a brass section, a string section, bass guitar, organ, piano, and drums.

+"You left the water running now", the last line sung by Chilton, is a reference to another composition co-written by Penn.

-Billboard described the single as an "easy beat rhythm item" that "is loaded with play and sales potential."
+Billboard described the single as an "easy beat rhythm item" that "is loaded with play and sales potential".
+Cash Box said that "Effective use of electric sitar and a rhythmic appeal somewhat like that of 'The Letter' gives the Box Tops a solid sound on their third offering."
+Record World said "the hot rock in the grooves will have teens grooving."

-The original recording is available on numerous compilations, including Billboard Top Rock'n'Roll Hits: 1968, Classic Rock (Time-Life Music), and AM Gold (Time-Life Music).